|Homepage.||This page: An interesting scene showing a vintage garage / repair shop in the 1920s.|

 This superb view of a garage in the 1920s was sent over by Nigel, who scanned some of the motoring-related photographs that he turned up in a family album.
 The location is London Road, Redhill in Surrey.
 The garage is George Linter and Sons, and seemed to cater for many motorists' requirements.
 First and foremost they were a sales agent for the Overland motor-car.
 Before moving into car sales, Linters sold bicycles from the Linters Cycle Works, the main building visible in this photograph.
 Many early garage businesses started out this way.
 As the popularity of the motor-car grew, many of these cycle sales and repair shops moved to selling and servicing motor-cars, at a time when most cars needed all the help they could get to keep them reliable.
 George Linter was the proprietor, the 3 sons were Edward, Sydney and Nigel's father in law, Arthur.

 A close look at this photograph throws up some interesting detail.
-I've not been able to identify the tourer parked at the roadside (one recent suggestion is that it might be a Standard 'Kenilworth'), but a little further up a motorcycle can be seen receiving a drop of motor spirit (petrol) from the kerbside petrol pump, possibly a Bowser.
+I'd not been able to identify the tourer parked at the roadside.
+Someone suggested that it might be a Standard Kenilworth, however MikeC on the forum has identified it as a 1924 Standard model V3 11.4HP Kineton tourer.
+A little further up a motorcycle can be seen receiving a drop of motor spirit (petrol) from the kerbside petrol pump, possibly a Bowser.
 The old 'Cycles For Sale or Hire' and Raleign signs are still visible, from the building's earlier days, and have been added to with advertisements for North British Clincher Tyres, CAV (Lucas commercial vehicle) electrical components, 'Cars and Vans For Hire', 'Agents for Overland Cars' and also 'Agents for the 8hp Rover Car', a small and affordable air-cooled motor-car, photos of which can be seen here.
 'G. Linter and Sons Motor Engineers' would have been able to turn their hands to most vehicle repairs, where ingenuity and a proper understanding of engineering principles would go a long way in rectifying most mechanical maladies.
 Components would be removed, tested, dismantled and re-furbished prior to repair - somehow a lot more sensible than simply throwing a sub-component (eg a starter motor, or carburettor) away and installing a new one.
 Just visible to the right, and riding into shot, is a bicycle.

 Flicking through a copy of the A.A.
 Handbook for 1928, confirms that G. Linter & Sons were situated at numbers 42-44 London Road, their telegraphic address was 'Linter, 76, Redhill', and their telephone number was 76 (!).
 They had garage accomodation for 12 cars, or 30 motorcycles.
 They were also on-call at night, should a motorist run into problems, and open Sundays during the summer.
 This publication also confirms that Linters had local competition in the garage trade, with a company called J. Chalmers and Sons Ltd, trading from the Redhill Garage, 50-54 High Street.
 They could accomodate upto 50 cars, so must have been of some size.
 Does anyone have a photograph of this business too?
 Under the heading of Redhill, it gives mention of a 'Ten Mile Speed Limit', although whether this means a 10mph speed limit in town, or perhaps advises of a speed limit being applied within a 10 mile radius of the town centre, I'm not sure.